GulajavaMinistudio/Simple-RecyclerView-Android/README.md

 # Simple-RecyclerView-Android
-How to basic implement with Recyclerview and Cardview in Android.
+How to implementation with Recyclerview and Cardview in Android.

 screenshot: